betsol/numerous/README.md

 ## Developer guide

+Fork, clone, create a feature branch, add tests, commit, create a PR.

+Run:

+- `npm install && bower install` to initialize the project
-- Run `make locales` to build fresh list of locales.
+- `make locales` to build fresh list of locales
-- Run `make test` to test the library.
+- `make test` to test the library
+- `gulp start` to run local webserver for demos page
+- `gulp deploy-site` to deploy GitHub Pages

 ## Feedback